-Emerging and frontier markets represent growth opportunities.
-They attract cross-border investors looking for returns, including through private or listed equity.
+Emerging and frontier markets represent growth opportunities, at least in the mid to long term.
+They attract cross-border investors looking for returns, including through private or listed equity and corporate and government debt.
 It is noteworthy therefore that there are according to the International Committee of the Red Cross (ICRC) 35 conflict zones in the world today, across emerging economies.
 In emerging markets GDP held by family business owners is often in excess of 80%.
-For these business owners, geographical diversification from their home country was not historically a priority since in many cases they were operating in relatively new nation states whose independence had been hard won.
+For these business owners, geographical diversification from their home country was not historically a priority since, in many cases, they were operating in relatively new nation states whose independence had been hard won.
 Today however it is very much the case since diversification, and growing beyond ones borders, is generally recognised as a practical business strategy.
 We are seeing these disruptive events with increased frequency because of the lack of political and economic stability in host sovereigns.
-These events include direct governmental interference from military takeovers, expropriation, or mandated national ownership of all or part of particular businesses as well as indirect actions such as currency restrictions or punitive income or estate taxes.
+These events include direct governmental interference from military takeovers, expropriation, or mandated national ownership of all or part of particular businesses as well as indirect actions such as currency restrictions or burdensome income or estate taxes.
+There is very little to suggest that these tendencies will be ameliorated by the current coronavirus epidemic, and growing evidence to suggest that they are likely to be aggravated in various respects.

 For international or cross-border investors, seeking additional levels of protection from geopolitical changes is pragmatic.
 However, wealth owning business families in emerging economies tend to be part of the fabric of the countries where their businesses are or were headquartered.
-For families like these leaving is not a preferred option and neither is it straightforward for them to challenge their government in the local courts.
+For families like these, leaving is not a preferred option and neither is it straightforward for them to challenge their government in the local courts.
 Often these wealth owners have contributed to societal improvements through education and healthcare and are important local stakeholders by holding governments to account and by encouraging public private partnerships.
 They often represent the preferred partners international investors seek and take comfort from in these markets.
 These business families should also seek advice on asset protection strategies more proactively.

-Political risk is now a fact of life across the world, it isn't confined to a select few countries that can be avoided While political risks will shape some investment decisions and flows, such risks cannot easily be bypassed by international investors.
+Political risk is now a fact of life across the world, it isn't confined to a select few countries that can be avoided.

+While political risks will shape some investment decisions and flows, such risks cannot easily be bypassed by international investors.
 For one thing, political risk is now a fact of life across the world; it isn't confined to a select few countries that can be avoided.
 Second, given greater growth prospects and investment opportunities in many emerging markets, investors will continue to make investments there.

 Furthermore, many wealth and business owners, including family offices, are giving greater focus to direct investments.
 Family office investments are often international and increasingly include direct investments (whether by way of a controlling interest, minority shareholding, joint venture structure or otherwise) into foreign companies and foreign assets.
 While this capital moves across borders in search of greater rewards, it also brings risks.
 It is axiomatic that direct investments into other countries carry direct risks to those investments, particularly in times of increasing instability and uncertainty.
 Emerging or frontier economies carry risks which are often political and can be difficult to predict (such as sudden changes in attitudes to foreign investment or radical changes following government transitions).
+There is little to suggest that the global coronavirus crisis will enhance predictability, or restrain scapegoating of international investors which often accompanies politically and economically turbulent times.